aoifeflav/pands-weekly-tasks/README.md

 ### Description:
 This program begins by asking the user to input a 10 digit number, as a string.
 The program then takes this input and turns it from a string to a list.
 It then slices the first 6 items in the list using indexing and replaces the characters with X's.
 Finally the join() method is used to turn the list back into a string, with no spaces between the letters.

-For this program to read in an account number of any length, and stll replace all numbers except the last four, the process is mostly the same.
+For this program to read in an account number of any length, and still replace all numbers except the last four, the process is mostly the same.
 The difference lies in the indexing used when slicing the list.
 For a list of any size the program is told to replace all numbers with X's ***except*** the last four.

 <details>
            <summary>User point of view</summary>